 Who May Enter

-1. Professional: You must be 18 years of age or older as of January 7, 2019, and earned $5,000 or more in the 2018 calendar year producing or selling photographs.
+1. Professional: You must be 18 years of age or older as of the date of Submission, and earned $5,000 or more in the 2019 calendar year producing or selling photographs.

-4. Plants for Birds: You must be 13 years of age or older as of January 7, 2019, and your photographs must include bird life and identifiable plants (flowers, trees, bushes, grasses), all of which are native to the area in the United States or Canada in which the image was taken.
+4. Plants for Birds: You must be 13 years of age or older as of the date of Submission, and your photographs must include bird life and identifiable plants (flowers, trees, bushes, grasses), all of which are native to the area in the United States or Canada in which the image was taken.

-You may submit Photographs to one of the first three Divisions (Professional, Amateur, or Youth) as well as the Plants for Birds Division (regardless of your status as Professional, Amateur, or Youth).
+You may submit Photographs to only one of the first three Divisions (Professional, Amateur, or Youth).
+You may also submit Photographs to the Plants for Birds Division regardless of having entered Photographs in the first three Divisions, and regardless of your status as Professional, Amateur, or Youth.
 The same photograph cannot be entered in more than one Division.
 The Grand Prize and Fisher Prize are both special commendations and can be awarded to any image entered in one of the four Divisions.

 To be eligible to win a prize, all submitted photographs must depict birdlife (i.e., contain at least one bird or bird part), and accurately reflect the subject matter as it appeared in the viewfinder (a “Photograph”).
-Normal processing of original file is acceptable, including:
+Normal processing of original file is acceptable.
+That includes:

 - minor adjustments to color, white balance, tone, lighting levels and curves, shadows and highlights, saturation, contrast, sharpness